elmital/FixMCStats/README.md

 ### Already fixed by Mojang / No more fixed by the mod :

 - [MC-80827](https://bugs.mojang.com/browse/MC-80827) : The "Statistic hover text is behind "Statistic" title (see screenshot)" is already fixed by Mojang the other part of issue is fixed by the mod
+- [MC-189484](https://bugs.mojang.com/browse/MC-189484) : _"Statistics screen Tab selection is not centered"_ Since MC 1.20.5 the bug has been fixed and is no more included in versions above 1.0.0 of the mod

 ### Won't fix :